sxs-collaboration/spectre/docs/CONTRIBUTING.md

   adding a missing include, the core developer may merge the PR without waiting for all reviewers to re-approve the PR.

+In addition to the guidelines above, we apply the following exceptions based on the type of change:

-Critical bug fixes (i.e. the code is broken) can be merged after two expedited reviews by SpECTRE core developers.
+- Critical bug fixes (i.e. the code is broken) can be merged after two expedited reviews by SpECTRE core developers.
 If necessary, an issue can be created if further changes are desired.
+- PRs that add documentation don't need to be perfect, since having some docs is better than having none.
+Reviewers should approve after one or at most two rounds of review and allow further minor changes to be done in follow-ups.
+- "Small" or "trivial" PRs can be merged immediately by core developers.
+  Examples for such PRs are:

+  - Fixing typos in documentation or adding (small amounts of) documentation
+  - Fixing missing includes or missing linked libraries
+  - Adding Python bindings
+  - Formatting code
+  - Refactoring, renaming or moving files with no change in functionality (unless potentially controversial)

+  It is the reviewing core developer's responsibility to decide if the PR is "small" or "trivial" enough to merge immediately.
+If they are unsure, they should fall back to the usual procedure of giving people two days to assign themselves as reviewers and/or reach out to whoever they think might want to review the PR.
-Pull requests that are designated `new design` are expected to have a longer review period, including discussions during weekly SpECTRE meetings.
+- Pull requests that are designated `new design` are expected to have a longer review period, including discussions during weekly SpECTRE meetings.
 SpECTRE core developers will provide reasonable review deadlines once the new design is finalized.

-If you would like feedback on a pull request prior to it being ready for formal review, please label it with `in progress` and ping whomever you wish to get feedback from.
-As long as the `in progress` label remains, no one should review the pull request.

 ### Git Commit Message Guidelines {#git-commit-messages}